HerySon/Hack4Nature/README.md

 - Nicolas Rochet

 ### Bibliography
 Lot of work have already been proposed for tree dectection, but few applicable to images taken from Marseille's region.
-See the [Hack4Nature proejct page](https://hack4nature.slite.com/p/note/Fs34nEyzDG61edEM5oHnUF/Challenge-4-Detect-Tree) for details on state of the art and similar project
+See the [Detect tree project page](https://hack4nature.slite.com/p/note/Fs34nEyzDG61edEM5oHnUF/Challenge-4-Detect-Tree) for details on state of the art and similar project

 <!-- Some project note to be detailled cleaned
 - Important links: https://developers.google.com/maps/documentation/urls/get-started#map-action